 The VPN also offers dedicated IP addresses in the US and South Korea.
 Dedicated IP addresses are different from the shared ones as you’re the only one using them.
 While you don’t have the same amount of anonymity, these are useful if you want to access personal accounts and don’t want to be blocked by the website for using multiple IP addresses.

 FlyVPN should be a good choice if you need access to many servers in China, Hong Kong, and South Korea.
 However, all of these servers were far too slow for me.
-The VPN won’t be of much help if your main focus is accessing US or European content.
+The VPN won’t be much help if you're looking for nearby US European servers to maintain fast speeds.

 Security — Good Features Keep You Protected